Timestamp vs timestamp

 I was going off of ingestion time of the log’s.
 Perhaps its both.

 Graylog defaults to utilizing the timestamp provided within the log as the timestamp in the timestamp field, but in the case where it cannot automatically parse the timestamp from a syslog message, it will overwrite that timestamp with the time the message is processed by Graylog to avoid dropping the message (“timestamp” is one of three required fields for all messages to have in Graylog, the other two being “message” and “source”).
-The easiest way to rectify this is to use processing pipelines to parse the timestamp from the front of the message and replace the value of “timestamp” with the timestamp you get from the message. @chris.black-gl might have an example rule for this lying around somewhere.
+The easiest way to rectify this is to use processing pipelines to parse the timestamp from the front of the message and replace the value of “timestamp” with the timestamp you get from the message. @joe.gross might have an example rule for this lying around somewhere.

 Correct me if I wrong.
 So in this case, if it cant not process the timestamp in the message the 7 sec delay shown above could be from when the message was processed?
 This is kind of new to me.